 The Bethel Military Scholarship is available to regularly admitted, degree-seeking students in CAPS, Seminary, and GS, who are, or have served, in the U.S. armed forces.
-For more information, see the Seminary Scholarships and Awards page (https://www.bethel.edu/seminary/financial-aid/types/scholarships/).
+For more information, see the Seminary Scholarships and Awards page.

 Financial Aid and Military Benefits: